thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-solaris.md

 ## Test your ODBC connection

-At this point, you can test your ODBC connection to ThoughSpot.
-It is important to recall that the username/password you use belongs to a ThoughSpot application user.
+At this point, you can test your ODBC connection to ThoughtSpot.
+It is important to recall that the username/password you use belongs to a ThoughtSpot application user.
 Typically, this user is a user with data management or administrative privileges on the application.

-1. Before trying the ODBC connection, make sure you can use this username/password to login into the ThoughSpot application.
+1. Before trying the ODBC connection, make sure you can use this username/password to login into the ThoughtSpot application.
 2. Confirm the user's privileges by going to the **Data** tab.
 3. Go back to your workstation's terminal shell.
 4. Use the `/opt/csw/bin` and confirm you can connect.

-   Specify the `ThoughSpot` DSN:
+   Specify the `ThoughtSpot` DSN:

     ```
     /opt/csw/bin/isql -v ThoughtSpot tsadmin adminpwd